brfc/haros_safe_plugin/README.md

 The HAROS specification must be placed in the `yaml` project file.
 The `~/haros_plugin_mc/mc/sample/sample.yaml` illustrates how the specification must be written.

-Afterthat, just run it as any other HAROS plugin.
+Afterwards, just run it as any other HAROS plugin.
 The following command illustrates how the analysis of the `sample` is executed.

 ```bash
 haros full -p ~/haros_plugin_mc/mc/sample/sample.yaml